Buying Vs Renting in NYC: What’s Your Best Option?

 It's a Long-Term Commitment

-Because of the number of upfront fees you pay when purchasing a property, around 10% of your purchase price, it will take about 5 years for you to recoup that amount through your property appreciating, or increasing in value.
+Because of the upfront fees you pay when purchasing a property, which is around 10% of your purchase price, it will take about five years to recoup that amount through your property appreciating or increasing in value.

-That upfront financial commitment makes it difficult for people to commit to buying a house.
+That upfront financial commitment makes it difficult for people to buy a house.

 People move a lot in New York City.